gjeschke/MMMx/docs/source/executable_installation.rst

 It is advisable to add the directory, where you installed MMMx, to the Windows path.
 Otherwise, you can run MMMx only from this directory.
-Likewise, the directories of all required third-party software must be on the Matlab path.
+Likewise, the directories of all required third-party software must be on the Windows path.

 Getting started
 ---------------------------------